drasaadmoosa/Cyber-LLM/README.md

 ## 🎯 Objective

 Our mission is complex but solvable!
-We're diving into raw security logs (around 100MB) to identify any Indicators of Compromise (IoCs) with high confidence.
+We're diving into raw security logs to identify any Indicators of Compromise (IoCs) with high confidence.
 Using Prompt Engineering, we'll send log embeddings to Llama 2 for analysis.
 High-confidence findings are stored in LangChain Memory, and when ready, we'll release a detailed report on the detected IoCs and the implicated APT group.

 ## 🛠️ Technologies & Concepts